Undergraduate Course: Identity and Experience in Health (SHSS08002)

 Core concepts within interdisciplinary approaches to health identities will be explored; including biographical disruption, stigma, disability, and the self.

 Experiences of health, illness and impairment in society

-A series of case studies will be presented in which staff from across the school (Clinical Psychology, Nursing Studies, Counselling, Psychotherapy and Applied Social Sciences) offer accounts of their experiences of working with people living with key health issues (e.g. chronic illness, dementia, depression).
+A series of 3 case studies will be presented in which staff from across the 4 subject areas (clinical psychology, ISSH, Nursing, Counselling & Psychotherapy) offer accounts of their experiences of working with people living with key health issues (e.g. substance misuse, dementia, depression).